zold-io/wts.zold.io/README.md

 You can also send zolds to the wallet ID or the mobile phone.
 Just use them instead of the GitHub user name in the `bnf` parameter.

 There are more entry points.
-Here is a list of synchronouse ones, which return the result immediately:
+Here is a list of synchronous ones, which return the result immediately:

 * `GET /id`: returns your wallet ID in plain text.

-* `GET /balance`: returns the current balance of the wallet in "zents" (1 ZLD equals to 2^32 zents).
+* `GET /balance`: returns the current balance of the wallet in "zents" (1 ZLD equals 2^32 zents).
-  If the wallet is absent on the server, there will be non-200 response code and maybe you need to call `/pull`.
+  If the wallet is absent on the server, there will be a non-200 response code and maybe you need to call `/pull`.
 It's impossible to check the balance of the wallet, if the server doesn't have a copy of the wallet.
 The WTS server has to pull your wallet from the network first.